rajascript/TU-DU/README.md

 # Tu-Du

 Wunderlist has been acquired by Microsoft To-Do!
-I wanted a to-do app that allows me to manage my tasks on my chrome new tab browser!
+I wanted a to-do app that allows me to manage my tasks on my chrome browser!
 The tasks are distributed in three buckets, Morning, Evening, and Weekend.
-The list automatically selects bucket based on the time of day or day of the week!
+The list automatically selects bucket based on the time of day and day of the week.

 ## Installation
-//download link coming soon!
+Chrome hasn't allowed me to publish this extension, but you can download the code and manually install the extension.

 ## Usage